curegit/halftone-converter/README.md

 send output to standard output

-Only one image can be input when using this option.
+Note that only one image can be input when using this option.
+It can be used with a shell redirect to save with an arbitrary name, for example: `halftonecv IN.jpg -O > OUT.png`

 #### -d DIR, --directory DIR